burger

 Crawl-delay: 10

-These directives tell robots to space out their requests by 10 seconds, which helps to avoid unnecessarily overloading the servers.
+These directives tell the robots to space out their requests by 10 seconds, which prevents unnecessarily overloading the servers.

 It is possible to bypass the robots.txt by following these steps:

-2. Manage the redirection of the URI (Uniform Resource Identifier) robots.txt to your chosen file using a .htaccess file.
+2. Manage the redirection of the URI (Uniform Resource Identifier) robots.txt to the file of your choice using a .htaccess file.

 Example